Betty Brosmer

-Betty Chloe Brosmer (born August 6, 1929), later known by her married name Betty Weider, is an American former bodybuilder and physical fitness expert.
+Betty Brosmer (born Betty Chloe Brosemer; August 6, 1929) is an American former bodybuilder and physical fitness expert.
 During the 1950s, she was a popular commercial model and pin-up girl.

-After marrying magazine publisher Joe Weider in 1961, she began a lengthy career as a spokesperson and trainer in the health and bodybuilding movements.
+After marrying magazine publisher Joe Weider on April 24, 1961, she began a lengthy career as a spokesperson and trainer in the health and bodybuilding movements.
 She has been a longtime magazine columnist and co-authored several books on fitness and physical exercise.

+In 2014, she was inducted into the International Sports Hall of Fame along with Joe and Ben Weider.

 Early life

-Betty Chloe Brosmer was born in Pasadena, California, on August 2, 1935, to Andrew Brosemer and Vendla Alvaria Pippenger.
+Brosmer was born in Pasadena, California, on August 6, 1929, to Andrew Brosemer and Vendla Alvaria Pippenger.

 She lived her early childhood in Carmel but later, from about the age of ten, grew up in Los Angeles.
-Naturally small and slight of frame, Brosmer embarked on a personal bodybuilding and weight training regimen before she was a teenager.
+Small and slight of frame, Brosmer embarked on a personal bodybuilding and weight training regimen before she was a teenager.
 Raised as a sports fan by her father, she excelled in youth athletics and was "something of a tomboy".

 A photo of Brosmer appeared in the Sears & Roebuck catalog when she was 13 years old.
 The following year she visited New York City with her aunt and posed for pictures with a professional photographic studio; one of her photos was sold to Emerson Televisions for use in commercial advertising, and it became a widely used promotional piece, printed in national magazines for several years thereafter.